How much is Honda Accord insurance in Canada ?

 Is an extended warranty worth it for the Honda Accord?

-All new Honda vehicles come equipped with a standard 3-year/36,000-mile Limited Vehicle Warranty, plus the 5-year/60,000-mile Powertrain Limited Warranty.
-Genuine Honda accessories are also covered for 3 years or 36,000 miles if they are installed when the new vehicle is purchased.
-The Accord also comes with a 5-year/Unlimited-miles corrosion warranty and 24/7 emergency roadside assistance.
+All new Honda vehicles come equipped with a standard 3-year/60,000-kilometre Vehicle Warranty, plus the 5-year/100,000-mile Powertrain Warranty.
+Genuine Honda accessories are also covered for 3 years or 60,000 kilometres if they are installed when the new vehicle is purchased.
+The Accord also comes with a 5-year/Unlimited-miles corrosion warranty and a 3-year 24/7 emergency roadside assistance.

 Honda also offers a few Vehicle Service Contracts, which are essentially extended warranties.
 They cover components, powertrains and a number of benefits like rental car reimbursement, 24/7 concierge emergency services and more.
 While the Accord is generally considered a reliable vehicle, these service plans can protect your car once the initial warranty expires.